oasysai/oasysdb/docs/guide.md

 ## Relevancy Score

 Relevancy score is a big part of OasysDB.
 It allows you to essentially exclude vectors that are not relevant to your search query.
 Unlike other configurations, the relevancy score can be changed after the collection is created.
 I even encourage you to experiment with different relevancy scores to see what works best for your use case 😁

-Relevancy score is a float value and it functions differently based on the distance metric you use.
+Relevancy score is a float value that acts as a threshold to filter out vectors which distance is further than the set relevancy score and consider only vectors that are closer to the query vector.

-For example, for the Cosine distance metric, since the cosine similarity value ranges from -1 to 1, where 1 would be the most similar, if you set the relevancy score to 0.8, OasysDB will only return vectors that have a cosine similarity of 0.8 or higher.

-Another example, for the Euclidean distance metric, since the Euclidean distance value ranges from 0 to infinity, where 0 would be the most similar, if you set the relevancy score to 0.2, OasysDB will only return vectors that have an Euclidean distance of 0.2 or lower.
+For example, for the Euclidean distance metric, since the Euclidean distance value ranges from 0 to infinity, the closer the distance is to 0, the more similar the vectors are.
+If you were to set the relevancy score to 0.2, OasysDB will only return vectors that have a Euclidean distance of 0.2 or lower from the query vector.

-This is why it's important to experiment with different relevancy scores to see what works best for your use case.

 # Conclusion